 Ideally, you'll also have: (desired skills and experience)

-Experience with application and hardware architecture.
+Experience with the Epic application suite.

 What are some of the other tidbits that you might want to know?

 The individual in this position is expected to work normal daytime hours.
 However, significant off-hours and weekends may be needed to resolve problems and during implementation and maintenance activities.
 This individual is also expected to be available for call on a 24x7 basis as needed.